(Continued from Part Ten)

 Presley released the album Moody Blue (which included the title song and "Way Down") on July 19, 1977.

 The three bodyguards who were fired the previous year collaborated on the book Elvis: What Happened?, released August 1.
 It was the first time that the public knew of Presley's drug addictions.
-Elvis found out about it in advance and attempted unsuccessfully to stop its release by offering money to the publishers.
+Elvis found out about the book in advance and attempted unsuccessfully to stop its release by offering money to the publishers.

 Presley suffered from being overweight, glaucoma, high blood pressure, liver damage and an enlarged colon.
 Each was made much worse by his drug abuse and could have been caused by that abuse.